 Educating Children About Money is as Important as Lessons in Math

-If you ask a child where money comes from they will likely rebut ‘Mom and Dad.”
-If you ask them where their food comes from they will answer, ‘The Store.’
-While these answers may be cute and sort of correct at the moment, the truth is that all things to have in this world come from money.
-Without money, your child wouldn’t have any of the things or commodities in life that they simply take for granted.
-Even very young children have the ability to understand that the things in their life are a consequence of money.
-And that money is a consequence of hard work.
-As an adult, it’s almost sickening to realize that you have spent an entire day (or more) working to earn enough wages to keep your electricity on.
-But it is this exact knowing that enables you to keep your financial boat afloat.
-Not allowing children to understand this – at the appropriate level for their age, is a huge disservice to a child.
-Simply chanting the aged old adage of “money doesn’t grow on trees,” is simply NOT enough to teach children about the value of money.
+As an adult, it’s almost sickening to realize you’ve spent an entire day (or more) working to earn enough wages to keep your electricity on.
+But it is this exact knowledge that enables you to keep your financial boat afloat.
+Not allowing children to understand this – at the appropriate level for their age – is a huge disservice.
+Simply chanting the old adage “money doesn’t grow on trees” is simply NOT enough to teach children about the value of money.

-Forbes Magazine offers this advice when it comes to teaching your children about money!
+Forbes Magazine offers this advice for teaching children about money:

 • Save!
-And teach young children to save!
-Make sure they have a penny jar, bank account, and encourage them to save their money on a regular basis so they can realize the advantages that saving money provides for them in the long run.
+Teach young children to save!
+Ensure they have a penny jar or a bank account, and encourage them to save regularly so they can understand the advantages saving money provides in the long run.

 • Teach credit worthiness.

 No matter how old your child is, you need to start educating them about money today.
 Don’t depend on school systems to provide this information.
-Far too often, the lessons are learned when it’s too late and bankruptcy becomes imminent.
+Far too often, the lessons are learned when it’s too late, and bankruptcy becomes imminent.

 Share: